MichaelFernandoKingLuise/Web-Based-Temperature-Converter-Celsius-Fahrenheit/README.md

-A web-based temperature converter built with HTML, CSS, and JavaScript, designed to facilitate easy conversion between Celsius and Fahrenheit.
-The interface is simple and user-friendly, ensuring that users can quickly input values and receive accurate results.
+A web-based temperature converter developed using HTML, CSS, and JavaScript.
+It allows users to easily convert between Celsius and Fahrenheit through a simple and intuitive interface.
+Users can quickly input values and receive accurate results, making the tool both efficient and user-friendly